Tudelaa/InventoryPC/README.md

 # InventoryPC

-This script generates a full inventory from your Windows device including:
+InventoryPC is a PowerShell script designed to generate a comprehensive inventory of a Windows PC.
+It´s collects big detailed system information like...

 - HOSTNAME
 - OS